Extending Plone With Add-on Packages

-- Save and view the result, a simple contact form that we may customize
+Save and view the result, a simple contact form.

-- Add a new action and select "Save Data" as the type.
-This stores all entered data.
+Add a new action and select "Save Data" as the type.
+This stores the form data of incoming registrations.

-Need CAPTCHAs?
-Read the instructions how to add add Recapcha-field to easyform
+Need CAPTCHAs to prevent spam?
+Read the instructions how to add a captcha field to easyform

 Plone can run the same site in many different languages.